Mac Tutorials

 Spotlight

-This is the macOS search function.
-As well as searching your Mac, Spotlight will look for things on the internet, in the App Store and in various other places.
-Access Spotlight by clicking the magnifying glass icon at the top right of your screen, or press Cmd + Space.
-In the Spotlight search window, just start typing what you’re looking for, and it will start giving you suggestions as you type.
+You can access Spotlight by clicking the magnifying glass icon at the top right of your screen or press Cmd + Space.
+In the Spotlight search window, just type what you’re looking for, and it’ll start giving you suggestions.

 Spotlight window opened as a result of pressing Cmd + Space.
 Start typing what exactly you’re searching for, and it’ll be found in seconds.